Indonesia : Komodo + Raja Ampat - July 2016

 Some links

-If you read English, I invite you to go to the forum FlyerTalk Read this long and instructive testimony of an ex-US agent, in charge of finalizing the boardings, who tells how the upgrades are organized, with different cases:
+If you read English, I invite you to go to the forum FlyerTalk take a look at this long and instructive account by a former American agent, in charge of finalizing boardings, who explains how upgrades are organized, with different scenarios:

 → Operational upgrades from a gate agent's perspective